Find your perfect value college

 Can an International Students Get In-State Tuition?

-Many of the scholarships available to out-of-state students are open to international students as well, resulting in the availability of in state tuition for international students.
-Some colleges also have specific scholarships that are only available to foreign students, meaning that the most affordable universities in USA are also some of the cheapest colleges in the world.
+Many of the scholarships available to out-of-state students are open to international students as well, resulting in the availability of in-state tuition for international students.
+Some cheap out of state colleges also have specific scholarships that are only available to foreign students, meaning that the most affordable universities in USA are also some of the cheapest colleges in the world.

 - 50 Universities With the Lowest Tuition Costs